 Reduce the number of layers in your user's journey

-The internet has added layers to the way consumers go through the sales process.
-Touchpoints and the purchase funnel are elements that have been forever changed by the web.
-The Google coined “Micro-moments” (consumers reflexively going on devices – often smartphones – for information gathering purposes that can lead to purchase) is becoming a huge part of customer behaviour.
+Google coined “Micro-moments” (consumers reflexively going on devices – often smartphones – for information gathering purposes that can lead to purchase) is a huge part of customer behaviour.
 Having a microsite that can deliver the information sort out by a consumer is a fantastic way to be right there wherever they are in their purchase journey.
 You can create a microsite for every one of the steps in the purchase funnel.

 Boost your customer engagement

 In an age where celebrities reply to the tweets of their fans, consumers demand more from brands.
-Customers want interaction, they crave engagement.
+Customers want and crave engagement.
 A microsite is an easier way to do this.
-If you offer this to them, they will thank you for your efforts by sharing your content, growing your brand popularity through word-of-mouth marketing therefore becoming brand advocates, coming back for return visits, and more.
+If you offer this level of engagement to your audience, they will thank you for your efforts by sharing your content, which will grow your brand popularity through word-of-mouth marketing.

 Microsites are great for CRM

-Any brand worth its salt knows the importance of customer retention marketing.
-While email newsletters are still a great way to keep your existing/previous customers informed and (hopefully) coming back for more business, they can end up being repetitive and boring.
-With a microsite, your marketing communication can be more diverse, dynamic, inventive, engaging, and memorable.
+While email newsletters are still a great way to keep your existing or previous customers informed and coming back for more business, they can be repetitive.
+With a microsite, your marketing communication can be more diverse, dynamic, engaging, and memorable.

 Use HubSpot's CMS Hub to create your first microsite